sickozell/SickoCV/README.md

 Polyphony on L/(R) inputs is replicated on outs.

 #### Right-click Menu
-- Initialize On Start: discards previous module state on VCV restart
+- **Initialize On Start**: discards previous module state on VCV restart
-- Disable Unarm: this disables unarm feature
+- **Disable Unarm**: this disables unarm feature
-- Trigger on Gate Out: this option substitutes Gate Output with a 1ms trigger whenever a clock is detected when armed
+- **Trigger on Gate Out**: this option substitutes Gate Output with a 1ms trigger whenever a clock is detected when armed

 [back to top](#table-of-contents)